Home

 - Freeman Patterson

-Jenny shoots with the most criticized Nikon 80-400mm f/4.5-5.6 D zoom lens.
-Many 'experts' say you cannot shoot birds in flight with as it has no motor and takes long to focus yet Jenny keeps getting sharp photos of birds in flight with this lens!
+Jenny shot with the most criticized Nikon 80-400mm f/4.5-5.6 D zoom lens.
+Many 'experts' said you cannot shoot birds in flight with as it has no motor and takes long to focus yet Jenny keeps getting sharp photos of birds in flight with this lens!

 "Gear is good, vision is better" – this is a tag line used by David DuChemin, a Canadian, humanitarian photographer whose work is much admired by us and many others.